Commonwealth Bank & Trust values your banking experience and the security of your financial and personal information are very important to us.

 Secure Internet Banking Enrollment Form

-Information that is sent to us via the "Enroll Now" form within Internet Banking is safe and secure.
+Information that is sent to us via the “Enroll Now” form within Internet Banking is encrypted.

 Login ID and Password

 You are responsible for the confidentiality of your login ID and password.
 Treat this information as you would your PIN for your ATM/Debit card.
-You may change your login ID and password at any time via the Preferences section within Internet Banking.
-Your password must be at least eight alpha-numeric characters and no more than fifteen characters.
-For your own security, Commonwealth Bank recommends that when choosing a password you avoid using easily available information such as your mothers’ maiden name, your birth date, or portions of your phone number, address, tax identification number, etc. Your login ID must be eight characters long and cannot contain spaces or special characters.
-Commonwealth Bank recommends that you choose a login ID that is alpha-numeric for your own protection.
-If at any time you feel that your login ID or password have been compromised in any way, please Contact Us us as soon as possible.
+For your own security, Commonwealth Bank recommends that when choosing a password you avoid using easily available information such as your mothers’ maiden name, your birth date, or portions of your phone number, address, tax identification number, etc. If at any time you feel that your login ID or password have been compromised in any way, please Contact Us as soon as possible.